Vote 'Yes' for a stronger, purpose driven bank for the future.

 The combined organisation will offer broader career opportunities for our people and there will be no forced redundancies as a result of the merger.

-Upon merging, the Australian Mutual Bank Ltd brand will be retained alongside the Teachers Mutual Bank Limited retail brands (Teachers Mutual Bank, Health Professionals Bank, Firefighters Mutual Bank and UniBank).
+Upon merging, the Australian Mutual Bank Ltd brand will operate alongside the Teachers Mutual Bank Limited retail brands (Teachers Mutual Bank, Health Professionals Bank, Firefighters Mutual Bank and UniBank).

 Yes.
 The proposed merger requires approval from regulators including the Australian Prudential Regulation Authority (APRA), ASIC, ATO and the Federal Treasurer.